AMBER Alert issued, missing 13-year-old from North Texas - NewsBreak

 Braxton was described as 4’11”, weighing 200 pounds, with black hair and brown eyes.
 DPS said she was wearing “blondish/brown braids, orange and white cheerleading outfit, and blue/orange/red Croc footwear.”

 Braxton was last seen around 1:40 p.m. on June 14.
-Authorities said she was believed to be in “grave or immediate danger.”
+Authorities said she was abducted and believed to be in “grave or immediate danger.”

 Anyone with information was asked to call 911 or call the Honey Grove Police Department at 903-378-2222.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.